Am I eligible for a loan?

 - The account number and sort code of the account you’d like your loan paid in to

-Things to consider
+Things to consider before applying

 Is a loan the right choice?

-For example, you could simply set yourself a saving goal and put money aside each month.
-Or explore options with your bank and look into taking out a credit card to cover the costs.
+That said, there are other ways to finance big buys and events, so you may not need to apply for a loan.
+For example, you could set yourself a saving goal and put money aside each month.
+Or you could explore other borrowing options with your bank and their competitors.

-How much should I borrow?
+How much money should I borrow?

+See our banded loan pages for the total repayable amount, representative APR rate and monthly repayments.
 Note that credit is subject to status.
 And the rate you may be offered will depend on your personal circumstances, credit assessment procedures and other related factors.

 Understanding and checking credit scores